CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 Lucas is a casual user who uses DS to handle the loading and unloading of DS service components for his bundle.
 Lucas trusts that DS will always perform this operation correctly.
 However, since there is no `BundleTracker` implemented in the core framework, Declarative Services currently could miss bundles that change state before the startup of DS.
 This can keep services from registering that are ready, breaking the behavior Lucas excepts.
 (PP1).

-#### UC2: Advanced Microservices Developer
+#### UC2: Advanced CppMicroservices Client

-Diana is an advanced microservices developer who wants to develop a service that serves resources to a user, where these resources are stored in bundles.
+Diana is an advanced CppMicroservices client who wants to develop a service that serves resources to a user, where these resources are stored in bundles.
 In this application, it is not guaranteed that the provider service will be registered before the resource bundles are started.
 If a `BundleListener` is used to track the addition and removal of resources, Diana's application will not track bundles started before the service (PP2).
 Additionally, attempted resolutions to this issue in user code, like looping through the installed bundles already started, could create race conditions or performance issues at scale (PP3).
 As an alternative, Diana would like to be able to add her own tracked objects and callbacks through a core framework construct (PP4).

 ### Pain Point Summary

-PP1: Declarative Services currently has a workaround for the lack of a `BundleTracker` in its service component activation code, which can fail if bundles are installed or change states before the DS `BundleListener` is registered.
+PP1: Declarative Services currently has a workaround for the lack of a `BundleTracker` in its bundle activator code, which can fail if bundles are installed or change states before the DS `BundleListener` is registered.

 PP2: Listeners on their own are insufficient in creating an up-to-date record of bundle states for user code, since bundle states that have not changed since the addition of the listener will not be tracked.

 PP3: It is easy for a user to incorrectly implement a tracking workaround that works sometimes, but fails under certain race conditions or fails to be performant on a large scale.

-PP4: Currently, there is not a method of tracking custom objects alongside bundles in the core framework.
+PP4: Currently, there is not a method of tracking custom objects alongside bundles in the core framework like there is in the OSGi specification.

 ### Requirements